Fire and rescue services

 You can change Australian dollars for KRW at local banks and money changers.

-Credit cards are usually accepted in hotels, restaurants, shops, and taxis, particularly in cities and larger towns.
+Credit cards are widely accepted in hotels, restaurants, shops and taxis, particularly in cities and larger towns.

-You need a Korean driver's licence to drive if you'll stay 90 days or more.
+You need a South Korean driver's licence to drive if you intend to stay in South Korea for 90 days or more.

-When issuing you with a Korean driver's licence, the local authorities will normally keep your Australian driver's licence.
-They will return your Australian licence to you in exchange for your Korean driver's licence before you depart Korea.
+When issuing you with a South Korean driver's licence, the local authorities will generally ask to keep your Australian driver's licence.
+They will return your Australian licence in exchange for your Korean driver's licence before you depart South Korea.

 More information:

-South Korea has one of the highest rates of traffic deaths for a developed country, especially for pedestrians.
+South Korea has a high rate of traffic deaths, especially for pedestrians.

 If you're involved in an accident, whether or not you're at fault, you could face criminal charges.
+Traffic incidents involving injuries to pedestrians are presumed to be the driver's fault.
 You may need to pay compensation to the injured person.

 If you're walking: